foxy999/PiHoleWidgets/README.md

 ###### Personalize your widget

-You can set your Widget size or layout by accessing the Widget configuration panel in Settings.
+You can set your Widget size or layout by accessing the Widget configuration panel in Settings (Restart needed).

 ![img_10.png](img_10.png)